-Although I am still unable to ride for as long a period as I could pre injury I believe this is due to the bent forward position required on a road bike.
-In general, I am noticing a significant improvement in the overall strength of my body.
+Although I currently find cycling uncomfortable, in general I am noticing a significant improvement in the overall strength of my body.
 I also feel I am holding myself better as opposed to slumping when sitting and leaning into either hip when standing.

-I am currently running a solid 50-60km week and will increase this amount by no more than 10% per week until I reach 80-90km/week.
+Currently I am running a solid 50-60km week and will increase this amount by no more than 10% per week until I reach 80-90km/week.
 I will aim to keep increasing the training load to well over 100km/week but this will be closely monitored to how I feel.
-I will also be having some lighter weeks thrown in every 4-6 weeks to allow the body to properly repair and adjust to the higher training load.
+There will be some lighter weeks thrown in every 4-6 weeks to allow the body to properly repair and adjust to the higher training load.

 My elevation will also be increasing to further strengthen primarily legs and buttocks but also tendons and ligaments of the leg.

 Overall the transition from triathlon to trail running has been positive and exciting.
 Upon reflection I can see that my injury, although frustrating at the time, has led me on this new path.
 Escaping into nature has been pretty awesome also.
-I have been enjoying the amazing scenery, the tranquility and the sense of adventure that comes with trail running.
+The amazing scenery, the tranquility and the sense of adventure that comes with trail running is hard to beat.